128technology/docs/docs/config_alarm_suppression.md

 While shelving alarms for a router is useful for staging and maintenance activities, there are situations where a more granular approach is useful.

 By using the Alarm Suppression feature, individual alarms as well as alarm types can be filtered or hidden.
-This allows users to focus on alarms that are relevant to their configuration needs without creating unique rules to hide every type of alarm.
-You can write custom shelves, allowing you to shelve nuisance alarms, or for example silence alarming on interfaces that are intentionally configured as administratively down.
+This allows you to focus on alarms that are relevant to your configuration needs without creating unique rules to hide every type of alarm.
+You can write custom shelves, allowing you to silence alarming on interfaces that are intentionally configured as administratively down, for example.

 ### How It Works